Chemistry Major Learning Outcomes

 The Chemistry Major

+The Chemistry major leads to the Bachelor of Science degree.
 At graduation, Chemistry majors must have a GPA of at least 2.0 in departmental courses and in required courses outside the department.
 The calculation is based on the grades of all required courses for completion of the major.
 Only the most recent grade is considered for courses that have been repeated.
 Chemistry courses exceeding the minimum requirements of the major may be taken on a Credit/No Credit basis.
 The department recommends that the number of Credit/No Credit courses be kept to a minimum.

 Chemistry courses numbered below 120 may not be counted toward the major.